 However, if the battery life of your iPhone is heavily reduced, then you need to check the battery percentage.
 Go to the settings and select battery; inside it, you can see the battery percentage.
 If it’s below 80%, you should change the battery.

-No, cancelled calls are not the same as missed calls.
+No, cancelled calls are not the same as missed calls or outgoing calls.
 A cancelled call is one that the caller terminates before the recipient picks it up.
 On the other hand, a missed call is a call that the recipient did not answer for any reason.

 If you are the caller and you end the call before the recipient picks it up, the call will appear as “cancelled” in your call log.
 On the other hand, if you are the recipient and the caller ends the call before you answer, the call will appear as a “missed” call on your iPhone.